 How effective is it to alleviate the suffering of the poor and maintain their rights?
-With Diana Skelton (ATD Fourth World) and Kari Egge (Half the World, Women, Knowledge, Leadership) in conversation with Alberto Cimadamore (CROP).
+With Diana Skelton (ATD Fourth World) and Arne Strand (Research Director, CMI and Director, U4 Anti-Corruption Resource Centre) in conversation with Alberto Cimadamore (CROP).

 Humanitarian aid is described as the material assistance provided for humanitarian purposes to save lives, alleviate suffering, and maintain human dignity under adverse circumstances that causes and sustains suffering.
 Poverty, and particularly extreme poverty, and hunger, are clearly causes of suffering that kill millions every year.

 Throughout history, the international community has been leaving a huge proportion of the humanity behind.
 International initiatives like the United Nations’ Agenda 2030 are now aiming at ending poverty and the suffering it causes.

 This meeting will explore how this is seen through the eyes of the practitioners that are in the front line as well as from a researcher/evaluator’s point of view.